Maitrayaniya Upanishad: Similarities and differences with Buddhist teachings

 Jayatilleke additionally notes that there are many words as well as ideas such as the contemplation of the organic substances of the body and brahma-kosa theory in the sixth Prapathaka of this Upanishad that has "a Buddhist flavor".

 Despite the similarities in words and some ideas, the teachings in the Upanishads of Hinduism, including Maitrayaniya Upanishad, however, are founded on the premise that "the Self and Brahman exists", and these texts discuss the paths to know, realize one's Self and Brahman.
-This makes the fundamental premise of Maitrayaniya and other Upanishads of Hinduism distinctly different than Buddhism's key premise that there is "no Self, no Soul".
+This makes the fundamental premise of Maitrayaniya and other Upanishads of Hinduism distinctly different from Buddhism's key premise that there is "no Self, no Soul".

 Anatman and Niratman

 The term niratman appears in the Maitrayaniya Upanishad such as in verses 6.20, 6.21 and 7.4.
 Niratman literally means "selfless".
 The verses 6.22 and 6.23 discuss sound-Brahman (Om, sabda-brahman, lower Brahman) and soundless-Brahman (empty, asabda-brahman, higher Brahman), then teaches that both should be known.
 The niratman concept has been interpreted to be analogous to anatta doctrine (anatman) of Buddhism.
 The ontological teachings, however, are different.
 In the Upanishad, states Thomas Wood, numerous positive and negative descriptions of various states – such as niratman and sarvasyatman (the self of all) – are used in Maitrayaniya Upanishad to explain the nondual concept of the "highest Self".
 According to Ramatirtha, states Paul Deussen, the niratman state discussion is referring to stopping the recognition of oneself as an individual Self, and reaching the awareness of universal Self or the metaphysical Brahman.